sodascience/metasyn/README.md

 ])

 #### Metasyn ####
+# Now that we have a DataFrame, we can create a MetaFrame from it.
 # We'll create a variable specification for the MetaFrame.
 # This specification allows us to direct how metasyn should fit to the data.
 # In this case, we want columns "ID" and "B" to be unique.